 – can you find internet videos on how to use this or a similar machine ? depends a bit on how good the presenter is, but do you think you would be comfortable with using it ?

-– you can probably find a manual to download, but they’re not always easy to understand ! so watch machine videos first.
+– you can probably find a manual to download, but they’re not always easy to understand.
+(I read manuals, but whoever wrote the manual for my machine does not think the way I do, happily there are better videos.)

 Machines for professional embroiders have several needles each threaded with a different colour.
 So they can automatically change thread colour, which greatly speeds the stitch out.

-‘Top of the line’ single-needle sewing+embroidery machines are big enough for ‘jumbo’ hoops, and each year the new models can do yet more amazing things.
+‘Top of the line’ machines can use ‘jumbo’ hoops, and each year the new models can do yet more amazing things.
 Currently (mid 2018) :

 – cut out fabric shapes for appliqué, paint, add crystals (Bernina with optional tools)